redhairdragon/My-notes/Use Docker like a VM.md

 1. docker run ubuntu

-   Only use this one time for one image.
-This will downlooad **ubuntu** image and make a running container for you.
+   This will downlooad **ubuntu** image (if you don't have the image)and make a running container for you.

 2. -it